circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 		Only fill in the 'Weergegeven naam' and 'Interne naam' with these values and set the Datatype.
 Leave all other settings on their defaults.

 	- Make the new fields visible and not changeable for admin groups:
-	// @todo: Roder, is this a) oke and b) enough or should we also do similar things on other groups?
 		- Go to System > [Gebruikers configuratie] Groepen > 'Administrateurs C3-Nederland (Netwerk)', Tab 'Permissies'.
 Change the ['Gebruikergegevens'] 'Gebruikers records' so the new fields under 'iDEAL transacties' have 'Bekijken' selected and 'Nieuw' and 'Aanpasbaar' not selected.
 		- Go to System > [Gebruikers configuratie] Groepen > 'Administrateurs financieel - Circuit Nederland', tab 'Permissies'.
 Change the ['Gebruikergegevens'] 'Gebruikers records' so the new fields under 'iDEAL transacties' have 'Bekijken' selected.